Non-Nucleoside Analogue Reverse Transcriptase Inhibitors (NNRTIs)

 - Etravirine is involved in multiple interactions with antiretroviral agents and other drugs (see text below).

 Etravirine Dosing in Patients with Renal Impairment:

-- No dose adjustment is necessary for patients with mild-to-moderate hepatic insufficiency.
+- No dose adjustment is required when using etravirine in patients with mild or moderate hepatic insufficiency.
 No dosing information is available for patients with severe hepatic impairment.

-- Dose adjustment is not required in patients with renal impairment.
+- No dose adjustment is required for patients with renal impairment.